 If you already have tax debt, your first move should be to look for help in our Solutions Center.
 Once you get there, go to our tax debt page to find help.
 Then, after you’ve taken care of the debt, it’s time to think about how you can save.

 Following are a handful of ways to spend 30 minutes now to save an extra $1,000 next April.

 1. Find deductions hiding in your closets

-Clean out your closets and take the contents to your favorite thrift store for a tax deduction.
+Clean out your closets so you can donate what you no longer need or use.
 Set the timer for 30 minutes and go wild.

-This strategy has a double benefit.
-Not only do you get a deduction that can lower your tax bill next year, but you’re also making space just in time for the rush of holiday gifts that will be arriving shortly.
+If you plan to itemize on your tax return, you can get a tax deduction that will lower your tax bill next year.
+You will also make space before the rush of holiday gifts that will be arriving shortly.

 2. Beef up your retirement savings

 Take 30 minutes to review your retirement accounts and see if you can afford to contribute a little more.

 For 401(k) and 403(b) accounts through your workplace, you can contribute up to $19,000 — an amount that can be deducted from your taxable income.
 If you’re 50 or older, a catch-up contribution option of $6,000 means you can contribute up to $25,000 in total for 2019.